 Concrete driveways, especially pattern imprinted concrete driveways, have been around for a long time and used since the early 90s.
 They come in various textures, patterns and colour blends which adds to the beauty of the property.

-A concrete driveway as the name implies is cast in concrete and decorated with a patterned design, colour or imprint in various forms either in the appearance of a brick, tile or cobblestone.
+A concrete driveway as the name implies is cast in concrete and decorated with a patterned design.
+The colour or imprint come in various forms either in the appearance of a brick, tile or cobblestone.
 A Concrete driveway is not an ordinary cement driveway as cement is just one of the components of the concrete.
 Concrete consists of various sizes of stone aggregates which are bound by a mixture of water and cement (a lime-based binder).

 Pattern imprinted concrete driveways are hard wearing and durable.
 However, like any concrete surface, it is susceptible to cracking.
 It also needs re-coating of the surface regularly to maintain its appearance thus increasing the cost of maintenance.